UNC Greensboro welcomes applicants from around the world!

 Overseas Academic Credentials

-Applicants are not required to submit a course credential report (ex, WES, ECE, SpanTran, etc.) except in rare cases when authentication of foreign transcripts cannot be achieved and/or where course equivalencies to U.S. standards cannot be accurately determined.
+Applicants are encouraged to submit a course-by-course evaluation (ex: EP, JS&A, Spantran, ECE, WES) but are not required to do so except in rare cases when authentication of foreign transcripts cannot be accomplished and/or where course equivalencies to U.S. equivalencies cannot be accurately determined.

 All supporting credentials must be in English.
-Applicants will be given the opportunity to upload transcripts of academic records issued by every college and university previously attended.
-Applicants may also mail official documents to:
+Applicants will be given the opportunity to upload unofficial transcripts of academic records issued by every college and university previously attended for review purposes only.
+Applicants may also have their overseas institution mail official documents to: